mattfidler/zmk-config/README.md

 However, I also found some excellent zmk configuration options in the configuration from [urob](https://github.com/urob/zmk-config) was quite helpful for home row modifications.
+I use the nodefree config from [urob](https://github.com/urob/zmk-nodefree-config/) too (as a sub-module).